hasura/ndc-open-api-lambda/README.md

 ddn connector-link update my_openapi --subgraph my_subgraph --add-all-resources
 ```

 This will create HML files that represent resources in your connector schema at `my_subgraph/metadata`.
 These HML files specify your GraphQL API.
-(More about this in the [getting started guide](https://hasura.io/docs/3.0/getting-started/connect-to-data/add-source-entities#add-a-model))

 You have now added the OpenAPI Connector and imported all of your APIs in your supergraph.
 You can now: